-0N / 0FF Set the switch to ON to allow a backup of your firewall's configuration to be sent regularly.
-Configuration Cloud backup: these backups are stored in the cloud service infrastructure using encrypted channels. • Customized server : these backups are stored on a customized server, depending on the criteria defined below.
+0N / 0FF Set the switch to ON to allow a backup of the firewall's configuration to be sent regularly.
+Configuration Cloud backup: these backups are stored in the cloud service infrastructure using encrypted channels.
+Customized server: these backups are stored on a custom server (HTTP/HTTPS local o outsourced), depending on the criteria defined below.